 - Special disclosure shall be made for transactions with the promoters or related parties in compliance with the provision of Section 185 of the Companies Act,2013.

-- A list of amounts received in the course of the business or for the business along with the Form DPT-3 must be made available to the auditor, to assess if such amounts have assumed the nature of deposits as per the Companies (Acceptance of Deposits) Rules.
+- A list of amounts received in the course of the business or for the business along with the Form DPT-3 must be made available to the auditor, It will help the auditor to assess if such amounts have assumed the nature of deposits as per the Companies (Acceptance of Deposits) Rules.

 - Details of any order passed by NCLT or RBI or any other tribunal for the contraventions of Section 73 to Section 76 must also be disclosed.

 - Any Assessment order taxing any transactions not recorded in the books of account but have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.
 The Auditor is duty bound to report undisclosed assessed income in CARO,2020.